julianfaraway/rexamples/mixed/pulpfreq.md

 # GLMMTMB

 The `glmmTMB` package uses the Template Model Builder package (TMB) to fit a wide variety of generalized mixed effect models.
+(Interestingly, `mmrm` also uses TMB but does not use the same fitting approach).
+We expect `glmmTMB` to behave like `lme4` for simpler models but there may be some differences in the implementation.

 Installation is not as straightforward as usual because the versions of `glmmTMB` and `TMB` (which also depends on `Matrix`) need to match.
-This may involve installing older versions of `TMB` and `Matrix` than current. *I admit to not bothering with this and accepting the warning message.
+This may involve installing older versions of `TMB` and `Matrix` than current. *I admit to be lazy and not bothering with this and accepting the warning message.
 We are not doing anything cutting edge here so I am not expecting a problem*.

 ``` r
 library(glmmTMB)